Skip to content

 • The template must have at least one recipient (with a label).

-• From the template edit page: In the sidebar, open the Template Forms section.
+• From the template edit page: In the sidebar, open the Self-service signature forms section.
 You can create a form there when the template has one or more recipients.

 1. Open the create-form flow

-• Option B: Open the template for editing, then in the sidebar under Template Forms click “Create Form”.
+• Option B: Open the template for editing, then in the sidebar under Self-service signature forms click “Create Form”.

 2. Fill in the form details